How to build wealth in your 30s can often be a battle between competing priorities.

 Investing in your health might be a priceless thing to do.

 No amount of money would be worth it without a healthy body and mind

 Eating, drinking, and sleeping well will all help lead to a healthy body, mind, and spirit to give you the energy to achieve all you want.

-Staying healthy will help lead towards a long and active lifestyle
+Staying healthy will help lead to a long and active lifestyle

 Start investing in things that will grow

 Investing in the world’s great companies has been a way to build wealth over the long term.

 As part of your personal and financial development dipping, your toes into investing will be a crucial part of your wealth journey.